 Cynthia Weil is known as the lyricist of classic songs such as “You’ve Lost That Lovin’ Feeling”, most played song of the 20th century.
 In addition to the songs heard in BEAUTIFUL, she has set the words to later standards like “Somewhere Out There,” “Here You Come Again,” “He’s So Shy,” “Just Once,” and “Don’t Know Much” to name just a few.
 Weil has been inducted into the Songwriters Hall of Fame, The Rock and Roll Hall of Fame, honored with multiple Grammy nominations and two Grammy awards for “Somewhere Out There” as Motion Picture Song of the Year and Song of the Year.

-Broadway designs include The Heiress, Nice Work, The Best Man, Follies, Anything Goes, How to Succeed in Business, Bengal Tiger, Million Dollar Quartet, Ragtime, 33 Variations (Tony Award), Little Women, The Pajama Game, I Am My Own Wife, The Women.
+Broadway designs include Moulin Rouge!
+(Tony Award), A Soldier’s Play, The Price, Parisian Woman, The Heiress, Nice Work…, The Best Man, Follies, Anything Goes, How to Succeed in Business, Bengal Tiger…, Million Dollar Quartet, Ragtime, 33 Variations (Tony Award), Little Women, The Pajama Game, I Am My Own Wife, The Women.
 Off-Broadway: The Last Five Years, Ruined, Lie of the Mind, Hurlyburly, Abigail’s Party.
-He designed the 2013 Academy Awards.
-Awards: Winner of 1997 and 2004 OBIE Awards, 2004, 2005, 2007 Lucille Lortel Awards; 2009 Tony Award, 2011 Drama Desk Award, 2013 Emmy Nomination.
+He designed the Academy Awards for 6 years, and is the winner of 2 Obie Awards, 3 Lucille Lortel Awards, 2 Drama Desk Awards, 2 Emmy Awards, 2 Tony Awards.

-Broadway: 50 plays and musicals including No Man’s Land/Waiting for Godot, The Assembled Parties, Nice Work, Wit, Venus in Fur, Anything Goes, A View from the Bridge, Grey Gardens, The Producers, Contact, Steel Pier.
-Extensive Off-Broadway, resident, and regional credits.
+Broadway: sixty plays and musicals including Choir Boy, American Son, The Parisian Woman, No Man’s Land/Waiting for Godot, Venus in Fur, Anything Goes, A View From the Bridge, Grey Gardens, The Producers, Contact, Steel Pier.
+Extensive Off-Broadway, resident and regional credits.
 Opera: Met, San Francisco, Houston Grand, Santa Fe, St. Louis, Seattle.
 Abroad: Royal Opera, Scottish Opera, Opera/North, Maggio Florence, L’Arena di Verona, La Fenice, Bonn, Lisbon.
-Awards: Tony, Drama Desk, Outer Critics, Dramalogue, Hewes.
+Awards: Tony, Drama Desk, Outer Critics, Drama-Logue, Hewes.

 STEPHEN KOPEL, C.S.A.